Medical Device and IVD Registration and Approval in Vietnam

 Do I need an in-country representative?

 Foreign manufacturers must appoint an in-country representative called a Marketing Authorization Holder (MAH).
-The MAH submits the medical device application through the DMEC’s online system and is responsible for communication with the MAH during review and after approval.
+The MAH submits the medical device application through DMEC’s online system and is responsible for communication with the authorities during review and after approval.
 The MAH is also responsible for issuing Letters of Authorization, which allow distributors/importers to perform distribution/import activities.

-Emergo does not provide Vietnam MAH services at this time, but can provide contact details for a qualified firm, if of interest.
+Emergo does not provide Vietnam MAH services at this time but can provide contact details for a qualified firm, if of interest.

 Do we need Country of Origin approval to be eligible for registration in Vietnam?

 A valid Certificate of Free Sale (CFS) is required for imported medical devices.
 Reference country approval is not required.
-However, devices which have obtained a CFS or other proof of market authorization from a recognized reference market may partake in the “Fast Track Approval” scheme.
-Reference markets include Japan, Canada, Australia, the United States (USA), the European Union (EU)/EU member states, the United Kingdom (UK), Switzerland, China, South Korea, or other competent authorities recognized by the Vietnamese MoH.
+However, Class C and D devices that have obtained a CFS or other proof of market authorization from a recognized reference market may partake in the Fast Track Approval scheme.
+Reference markets include Japan, Canada, Australia, the United States (U.S.), the European Union (EU)/EU member states, the United Kingdom (U.K.), Switzerland, China, South Korea or other competent authorities recognized by the Vietnamese Ministry of Health.

 Emergo can advise further if your product is eligible to be registered even if you don't have approval in your home market.